Yoga Immersion in India

 Where will we be staying?

-We will be staying at the Jiva Institute guest house, a comfortable ashram setting with both single and shared room options.
-Each room includes a private bathroom equipped with a European-style handheld shower, air conditioning, and wifi.
-Please note: while the guest rooms have AC, the spaces where we’ll gather for yoga and lecture do not.
-Keep in mind that this is an ashram, not a five-star resort.
+We will be staying at the Jiva Institute, a comfortable ashram setting with both single and shared room options.
+Each room includes a private bathroom equipped with a European-style handheld shower, hot water heater, air conditioning, and wifi.
+Please keep in mind that this is an ashram, not a five-star resort.
 Power outages may occur from time to time, which is a normal part of life here.

 The address: Jiva Institute 380 Sheetal Chaya Raman Reti, Vrindavan UP 281121, India.